 IP TAKE: Tremaine accepts unsolicited LOIs, but few result in funding.
-The foundation, however, encourages grantseekers to contact foundation staff and introduce themselves.
+The foundation, however, encourages grantseekers to contact staff and introduce themselves.